 The purpose of the Education Committee is to provide a forum for more in-depth discussion of issues related to student learning, student welfare and educational programs.

 School District No. 71 Office of the Director of Operations

-DATE: Sep 28th, 2021
+TO: Board of Education DATE: Sep 28th, 2021